dush-c/dush-c/README.md

 # Hi there! 👋

 I'm Giovanni, a passionate developer who enjoys working on a variety of technologies and projects, whether it's open-source contributions or private repositories.
-I'm currently studing to become a Full Stack Developer.

 <!---## 🚀 About Me--->
 <br>